pmlmodelling/nctoolkit/docs/source/datasets.rst

 We can find out key information about a dataset using its attributes.

-If we want to know the variables available in a dataset called data, we would do:
+If we want to know the variables available in a dataset called ds, we would do:

 .. code:: ipython3

-    data.variables
+    ds.variables

 If we want to know the vertical levels available in the dataset, we use the following.

 .. code:: ipython3

-    data.levels
+    ds.levels

 If we want to know the files in a dataset, we would do this. nctoolkit works by generating temporary files, so if you have carried out any operations, this will show a list of temporary files.

 .. code:: ipython3

-    data.current
+    ds.current

 If we want to find out what times are in the dataset we do this:

 .. code:: ipython3

-    data.times
+    ds.times

 If we want to find out what months are in the dataset:

 .. code:: ipython3

-    data.months
+    ds.months

 If we want to find out what years are in the dataset:

 .. code:: ipython3

-    data.years
+    ds.years

 We can also access the history of operations carried out on the dataset.
 This will show the operations carried out by nctoolkit's computational back-end CDO:

 .. code:: ipython3

-    data.history
+    ds.history